rlee34/Sandbox/README.md

 #Pachinko
 https://www.hackingwithswift.com/read/11/

-Plinko type game, users have to try to land balls in certain areas while avoiding obstacles
+Try to destoy all the obstacles while avoiding bad slots at the bottom.

-Focus: SpriteKit, physics, blend modes, radians, CGFloat, NSKeyedUnarchiver Personal Contributions:
+Focus: SpriteKit, physics, blend modes, radians, CGFloat, NSKeyedUnarchiver

+Personal Contributions:

 - Fix Y position so balls can only be created at the top of the screen.
 - Randomize ball color
 - Only allow 1 ball to be in play at a time
-- Changed scoring to add score when boxes are destoryed
+- Changed scoring to add score when boxes are destroyed
 - Allow user to gain extra balls if the user's ball drops in a "good slot"
 - Removed manual placing of obstacles in favor of auto generating obstacles when the level starts
 - Impletemented functionality to offer player a restart option if the player runs out of lives or destroys all of the obstacles